 The C-37A was released in 1955 and uses a 6AU6 tube.
 It's known for a darker sound which can be good for taming sibilance and harsh high-end.
 The mic has been used by countless artists, including Frank Sinatra.
 It's also often a good choice for snare or tom miking.

 The mic has a 4-position high-pass filter which is mapped to the plug-in's Filter knob.
-The M (Music) position is essentially flat and the M1 (Music 1), V1 (Voice 1) and V2 (Voice 2) settings providing progressively more bass attenuation.
+The M (Music) position is essentially flat, while the the M1 (Music 1), V1 (Voice 1), and V2 (Voice 2) settings provide progressively more bass attenuation.

 Some might argue the 405 is a highly underrated microphone.
 It has been used on countless hit records, including as the overhead drum mics on The Beach Boys' "Good Vibrations."
 It was one of the first solid state microphones and is also unique in that it uses radio-frequency technology to interface with the capsule.

-With the BP-405 model, when the pattern control is set to omni then the model is based on the omnidirectional 105 microphone, which is in the same product family as the 405.
-When set to cardioid the model is based on the 405 which has a native cardioid pattern.
+With the BP-405 model, when the pattern control is set to omni the model is based on the omnidirectional 105 microphone, which is in the same product family as the 405.
+When set to cardioid, the model is based on the 405 which has a native cardioid pattern.

-The 545 is a predecessor to the SM57 which was the first mic to use Unidyne III capsule.
+The 545 is a predecessor to the SM57, which was the first mic to use the Unidyne III capsule.
 The 545 is one of the first handheld end-address dynamic microphones and has a more uniform polar pattern than its predecessors.